 Drop Off Used Books

 If you have unwanted books, CDs and DVDs lying around, please consider donating them to the Friends.
-We sell these items at our period book sales.
-Income from these sales is what allows us to provide the programs and services our patrons enjoy.
+We sell these items at our periodic book sales.
+Income from these sales is what allows us to provide the programs and services library patrons enjoy.

 For information about our upcoming sales, visit the Book Sales page.